ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ### Positional parameters

-The curly invocation syntax supports passing arguments to the component by their position.
+The curly braces invocation syntax supports passing arguments to the component by their position.
 In the following example, `"Hello"` and `"World"` are positional parameters:

 ```handlebars